 Students investigate elementary descriptive and inferential statistical methods: graphs, averages, measures of dispersion, probability, tables, probability and sampling distributions, confidence intervals, hypothesis testing, analysis of variance and simple linear correlation.
 The course also provides the students opportunities to use computers to solve problems.
 Lecture four hours per week.
 (1) This course applies to the IAI General Education Core Curriculum Mathematics Package.
 (2) This course applies to one or more IAI majors.
 See an Academic Advisor for details.
-Prerequisite: MAT 102 or MAT 105, or qualifying score on Math Placement Test.
+Prerequisite: MAT 095 or MAT 086 or Corequisite MAT 098 or qualifying placement.
+See college placement policy in catalog.
+Prerequisite MAT 102 or MAT 105